The King of the Snakes: The heroine's replacement

 The heroine is drowned by her sister when she is convinced to bathe or to take a look at their reflections in water.
 In her cycle of transformations, she may change into many objects: a cradle, a baby carriage, a spindle, or a type of food (bread, or, as in Taiwanese variants, a red tortoise cake).

 Variants

 Distribution

 Eberhard, in his 1937 catalogue, asserted the tale's spread across China, but supposed that its center of diffusion was Southern China, since most of the variants available at the time were collected there.
 In a later work, Eberhard associated the tale of the snake husband with the local snake cults of the Yüeh culture.
 In turn, Ting, in his 1978 study, listed several printed variants of his type 433D, confirming the dispersal of the story in his country.

 In addition, in a later study, Eberhard reported tales from Yunnan province and among the indigenous peoples of Taiwan.
 In this regard, according to researcher Juwen Zhang, the tale type is very popular in both China and Taiwan, with more than 200 variants collected.
+According to Li Shouhua, research of the "Snake Bridegroom" in China unearthed over 220 stories, distributed across 25 ethnic groups across 21 provinces and regions of mainland and Taiwan, including from the Han people and the Rukai people and Bunun people among the Gaoshan of Taiwan.
+Shouhua also concluded that the Chinese Snake Bridegroom tales, especially the story of Snake Bridegroom and Two Sisters, were "unique" to China, with a "clearly defined" geographical distribution.